RdoubleA/MLprep/README.md

 These approaches sound straightforward, but the user-to-item matrix is typically very sparse, which cannot be handled well by these similarity metrics.
 It is also difficult to scale with more users and items since we have to compute similarities with each and every user/item.
 Instead, we can use something called matrix factorization.

 The idea is to find a latent space that contains salient features for each user and each item that is hidden from our metrics.
 Once we have the latent vectors for both, we can compute the dot product of a user with an item to compute how likely the user will like that item.
 For example, one feature for a movie could be if it's a sci-fi movie, or for a user could be their preference for sci-fi movies, which we cannot measure directly but we can infer based on their ratings of movies.
 Typically this is done through singular value decomposition of the user-item matrix, which achieves exactly that, a latent embedding for both users and items ranked by importance.
 However, this only works for dense matrices.
 Since we have a very sparse matrix, we cannot do this analytically, we must approximate it with a cost function and use gradient descent.
 So we choose a certain number of features for user and item, then use mean square error to compute the difference between its dot product and the actual rating, then we using alternating least squares to optimize.

+### The Curse of Dimensionality

+When data dimensionality increases, data points become more equidistant from each other.
+This make its significantly more difficult to extract any meaningful structure from the data, especially for clustering methods.
+Additionally, searching the solution space with greater dimensions becomes computationally more complex and your model is prone to overfitting.
+More dimensinos means exponentially more space, meaning more space the model has to generalize to!

+### Stochastic Gradient Descent vs Batch Gradient Descent

+SGD uses one sample at a time to compute the gradient and make parameter updates.
+- Slower since we cannot take speed benefits of vectorization of the whole dataset
+- Uses much less RAM since we only need to store one sample at a time
+- Noisier updates so it is less likely to get stuck at local minima
+- Noisier updates so convergence may be slower

+BGD uses the entire dataset to compute the gradient and make parameter updates.
+- Can vectorize the gradient calculation of whole dataset, much faster to make updates
+- Convergence is generally faster, especially good for convex functions
+- Likely to get stuck as local minima
+- Uses a significant amount of RAM to store the whole dataset

+Minibatch GD is the compromise between the two that takes the speed bonus of vectorization and the low RAM costs of stochastic GD.
+Of course, batch size is still a hyperparameter that can be tuned.

+## Deep Learning

+### Activation Functions

+Activation functions are necessary to introduce nonlinearities to neural networks to learn more complex functions and patterns.
+Otherwise, neural networks become a fancy linear regression.

+Sigmoid – constrained output, fully differentiable, but tails can lead to vanishing gradients.
+Primarily used at final layer for binary classification

+Tanh – constrained output, larger range for large gradients compared to sigmoid, but also has vanishing gradients

+ReLU – computationally efficient, no vanishing gradient in linear range, may enforce a bit of sparsity.
+BUT, dying neurons when they enter negative regime.
+Most common activation function, this is a strong default option to use

+Leaky ReLU – ReLU, except negative regime replaced by a slight slope, typically 0.01x.
+Fixes dying ReLU problem.
+Especially used in GANs where gradient flow is very important.

+Softmax – sigmoid, generalized to multiple classes.
+Usually for numerical stability, we subtract the max of x from the exponent, which ensure you have large negative exponenets instead of large positive exponenets, which prevents overflow

+### What if all the weights are initialized with the same value?

+Then every neuron will output the same value, and the gradient updates to each neuron will be the exact same, meaning the network will not learn!

+### What are the benefits of using a convolutional layer instead of a fully connected layer?

+### How are RNNs trained?

+### Why are LSTMs preferred over vanilla RNNs?

+### Valid vs same padding

+### Transfer learning

+### What are exploding and vanishing gradients, and how do you deal with them?

+### What are the advantages of batch normalization?

+### How do we perform searches of hyperparameters such as learning rate?

+### Optimizers and their benefits

+### How do you deal with a small dataset?

+### What are GANs?

+### What is dropout?

+### What is one-shot learning?